lucasjoliveau/doc/fr/developer/howtos/upgrade_custom_db.md

 We also encourage to write automated tests to save time during the testing iterations, increase the test coverage, and ensure that the changes and fixes introduced do not break the existing flows.
-If there are tests already implemented in the customization, make sure they are upgraded to the new Odoo version and run successfully, fixing issues that might be present.
+If there are tests already implemented in the customization, make sure they are upgraded to the new Konvergo ERP version and run successfully, fixing issues that might be present.

 ### Clean the code